 - Demonstrate an advanced level of receptive and expressive proficiency in spoken English, signed English, and American Sign Language.

 - Effectively interpret and transliterate in dialogic one-on-one and small group settings with a variety of participants.

 - Demonstrate skills necessary for interpreting or transliterating in entry level employment settings: a portfolio that includes a resume, video example, and documentation of 100 hours of supervised work experience.

 - Document attendance at a minimum of six workshops in a portfolio for ongoing professional development.

 |Fourth year||Balance of Goshen Core

 Planning and advising notes

 Students majoring in sign language interpreting are required to earn a grade of C or above in each course.
 Courses may be repeated only once to attempt a higher grade.

-Recommended elective courses for sign language interpreting majors include: Bus 230, Business Fundamentals; Int 310, Performance Interpreting; Int 380, Specialty Areas of Interpreting; Phil 203 RW, Living Ethically; and Thea 215, The Power of Story.
+Recommended elective courses for sign language interpreting majors include: ASL 104 Deaf Culture; Bus 190 Personal Finance; Bus 230 Business Fundamentals; Int 310 Performance Interpreting; Int 380 The Deaf Community: Subcultures and Special Groups; Phil 203 RW Living Ethically; Thea 234 Acting I; and Thea 235 The Power of Story.